POL-U5410.02 Managing Telework Arrangements

 Unit authorities may require which days an employee works remotely to effectively maintain operations and manage multiple telework requests.

 The option for a telework arrangement does not confer a legal right or entitlement to such an arrangement.
 Unit Authorities reserve the right to modify or withdraw previously approved telework agreements on a permanent or temporary basis due to operations, staffing, or employee performance.
+Modifications or withdrawing an agreement in response to employee performance must be done in accordance with Section 15 of this policy.
 Making decisions about workplace arrangements as a form of retaliation is strictly prohibited.

 3. Position Must be Eligible for Telework